Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Introduction

 \section{Introduction}

 \interfootnotelinepenalty=10000

 Public blockchains, such as Ethereum \cite{wood2014ethereum}, have struggled to scale with growing demand, resulting in exorbitant transaction fees during congestion.
-A recent line of work \cite{mccorry2021sok} has explored a promising class of solutions that aims to mitigate this problem by offloading transaction execution to a more powerful off-chain system (L2) run by untrusted parties (\textit{validators}), while the underlying trusted blockchain (L1) efficiently confirms the validity of the result.
+Blockchain nodes are generally required to disseminate, reach consensus over and execute transactions---presenting multiple potential performance bottlenecks.
+A recent line of work \cite{kalodner2018arbitrum, mccorry2021sok, yee2022shades, bousfield2022arbitrum, optimism-bedrock} aims to mitigate the execution bottleneck, by securely offloading computation to a more powerful off-chain system (L2) operated by untrusted parties (\textit{validators}), and efficiently guaranteeing state transition validity on-chain (L1). \textit{Optimistic rollups} (ORUs) are currently the most popular of such protocols, with several billions of dollars in total value locked, despite outstanding security risks \cite{l2beat}.

-One particular approach in this class, the \textit{optimistic rollup} (ORU), operates in the refereed games model \cite{feige1997making}, requiring an L2 validator to post and attest to a cryptographic commitment on L1 asserting the validity of the L2 virtual machine (L2VM) state, resulting from the execution of off-chain transactions.
-This commitment is optimistically accepted on L1, but can be disputed on-chain by challengers for a period of time before it is confirmed and considered final.
-The dispute resolution protocol consists of an \textit{interactive fraud proof} (IFP), which requires the challenger to participate in an interactive game with the defending validator and submit a proof of an invalid state transition (\textit{one-step proof}).
-The commitment is eventually rejected only if the verifier accepts this proof.
-This mechanism guarantees the validity of the rollup state, assuming a single honest validator exists.

-Recent work by Arbitrum and Optimism, the most popular ORUs deployed today, utilizes an architecture \cite{optimism-cannon-github, arb-nitro-github} that reuses existing Ethereum client infrastructure, in an attempt to replicate EVM semantics at L2, and benefit from prior engineering and security auditing efforts contributed at L1.
-Specifically, they adopt and modify an existing Ethereum client, called Go-Ethereum (Geth) \cite{geth-github}.
-To support IFPs, the Geth EVM Golang source is compiled to the instruction set architecture (ISA) of a lower-level target VM.
-The resulting binary is then committed to on-chain as a Merkle root, allowing the verifier to verify membership of an instruction, and simulate its execution.

-Crucially, this approach does not directly enforce EVM semantics; in fact, the verifier is entirely unaware of the EVM's existence.
-Instead, it enforces the execution of a \textit{specific client binary} that must be trusted to have implemented the EVM.
-This has three key disadvantages: it (1) precludes the trust-minimized, permissionless participation of multiple Ethereum client programs, hindering client diversity; (2) leads to an unnecessarily large and complex trusted computing base (TCB) that is difficult to independently audit and impractical to formally verify; and, (3) suffers from a frequently triggered upgrade process, magnifying security audit overhead and complicating contract access control.

-First, by binding the verifier to a specific Ethereum client program, other L1 client programs are precluded from participating at L2, fundamentally prohibiting \textit{N-version programming} \cite{chen1978n}.
-L2 networks that take this approach are hence prone to monoculture failures.
-At L1, the Ethereum network has demonstrated resilience despite occasional mass client failures caused by software bugs \cite{galano20infura, geth-bug-aug21, yang2021finding}, owing to the diversity of participating clients\footnote{In the cited case, the deciding factor was software \textit{version} diversity.}.
-Existing L2 approaches have no comparable safeguards.
-Consequently, invalid state transitions induced by software bugs can slip by undisputed---ultimately resulting in loss of user funds.